buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

-The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `get_mvvm` with the `Registrar` widget from the `Registrar` package:
+The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `mvvm_plus` with the `Registrar` widget from the `Registrar` package:

     Registrar<MyModel>(
       builder: () => MyModel(),